laravel-enso/documentation/docs/packages/form-builder.md

 - `readonly(string $field)`, marks the field as readonly
 - `meta(string $field, string $param, $value)`, sets a specific value, for a meta param, for the given field
-- `append($prop, $value)`, adds a property and its value in the template root-level `params` object, in order to make it available in the front-end
+- `append($prop, $value)`, adds a property and its value in the template root-level `params` object, in order to make it available in the front-end.
+Note that this `params` object is different than the `params` object you can pass as a property to the `vue-form` / `vue-form-ss` VueJS components.
 - `authorize(bool $authorize)`, set the authorize flag for the form.
 If this value is not given in the form, the global default value is taken from the config file